Angry Summer: Extent

 70% of Australia was affected by the heat wave which developed after a persistent pool of hot air sat over the centre of the continent.
 According to climatologist David Jones, the hot weather began in September 2012.
 Maximum temperatures in late 2012 were up to 1.6 C-change above average.
 Average daily maximum temperatures were the highest between 2 and 8 January 2013.
 The length of the heatwave in outback Queensland was unusually long.
 In some areas of that state the overnight temperature did not drop below 35 C.

 Cause

 Central Australia experienced a lack of cloud cover due to low moisture levels during the hottest part of the year.
 This allowed the conditions to get hotter than normal.
 A monsoon trough which usually allows conditions to cool did not eventuate.

 Record temperatures

 New record temperatures were recorded in every state and the two territories of Australia.
-The hottest day on record for the whole of Australia was recorded as 50.7 °C (123.3 °F) at Oodnadatta on 2 January 1960, which is the highest official temperature recorded in Australia.
+The hottest day on record for the whole of Australia was recorded as 40.3 °C (123.3 °F) on 7 January 2013, which was the highest national average temperature recorded in Australia, until 17 December 2019.

 Other all-time records broken in January 2013 included: